Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 She straddled his legs and draped her arms over his shoulders.
 "So what did you want me all alone for?"

 Adam’s hands went to her waist, then a little lower.
-"Take a wild guess…"
+"Take a wild guess..."

 She smirked and kissed the side of his neck.
-"Incorrigible…"
+"Incorrigible..."

 Adam was riding on a high of confidence that had followed him all the way down from Georgia, and for the first time in a while he sensed an opportunity to be seized.